scholarslab/bulk-add-events/README.md

     - To convert to just UTF-8, run a command like `dos2unix` like so:
       `dos2unix workshops.csv`
 5. Create an empty folder on your computer named `events`.
 6. Download the `generate-events.py` script and put it in the same folder as the `events` folder.
 They should be on the same level.
-From the command line like so: `python generate-events.py workshops.csv`
+Execute the script from the command line like so: `python generate-events.py workshops.csv`
 7. Add the files to the repo via web browser:
 - 7.1 For browser based updating
    - 7.1.1 Log in to [Github.com](https://github.com) and go to this repo page: [https://github.com/scholarslab/scholarslab.org/tree/master/collections/_events ](https://github.com/scholarslab/scholarslab.org/tree/master/collections/_events).
 Click the `Add file` button and Upload files.